-Some people choose to follow specific diet plans, such as a plant-based diet or the Mediterranean diet.
-A dietitian can often help a person create a customized diet plan that is right for their tastes, symptoms, and health status.
+Depending on the type of fatty liver disease a person has, a dietitian can help create a customized diet plan that is right for their tastes, symptoms, and health status.

 Garlic is a staple in many diets, and it may provide benefits for people with fatty liver disease.
 A

 Omega-3 fatty acids